#RHOBH Ex David Foster Has No Clue Who #RHOC Kelly Dodd Is

 “They’ve been having problems for a while but have been hiding it.
 David thinks Yolanda always plays the victim … and he got sick of it.”

-And after the split, it was made clear that David Foster’s adult daughters were not fans of Real Housewives of Beverly Hills Yolanda Hadid, and thought if she was well enough to do the Bravo show, then she wasn’t suffering as much as she alleged on RHOBH.
+And after the split, it was made clear that David Foster’s adult daughters were not fans of Yolanda Hadid, and thought if she was well enough to do the Bravo show, then she wasn’t suffering as much as she alleged on RHOBH.

 David Foster Demands 'RHOC' Star Kelly Dodd Get Out of His Car https://t.co/DgWzrUQMgY